-- Second, your dental implant expert should have education in dental implants.
+- Second, your dental implant expert should have an education in dental implants.

-- Finally, your dental implants expert should be competent.
-At a minimum, when it comes of having single tooth implant, from an implant center, make sure he has performed a variety of treatments ranging from a single tooth to replacing multiple teeth, like all-on-4, on a number of different patients.
+- Finally, your dental implant expert should be competent.
+At a minimum, when it comes to having a single tooth implant, from an implant center, make sure he has performed a variety of treatments ranging from a single tooth to replacing multiple teeth, like all-on-4, on several different patients.

 With this basic information, the choice of having dental implants may be achieved without great effort and with few difficulties when you begin searching and interviewing dental implant centers to find one that is considered a dental implant expert.